pierky/bgp-large-communities-playground/tests/README.md

 ## 2016-10-14

-- New results from tests on malformed large BGP communities attributes handling.
+- New results from tests on malformed BGP Large Communities attributes handling.

 ## 2016-10-11